Hometown Media Awards- Judging

 - Please leave comments (constructive criticism only).
 If you do not have any comments, please write “no comments.”

-- If you come across an entry that is yours or where there is a strong conflict of interest, press the “Recuse” button and the entry will be removed from your judging queue.
+- If you come across an entry where there is a strong conflict of interest (or the entry is from your organization), please email Katie Benson immediately to notify her of the situation: firstname.lastname@example.org.

 - Final tallies of all scorecards will be tabulated at the F/ACM Headquarters and awards given based on the highest scoring entry in each category.